 Figure 4.4 Stonebranch Solutions - Custom Setup / Selecting to Not Install a Component

-6. When you have selected the components (and their installation destinations) that you want to install, click the Next> button to continue the installation process.
+6. When you have selected the components (and their installation destinations) that you want to install, click the Next> button.
+The Universal Broker Service Account dialog (Figure 4.5) then displays.